GWtyl/CISC204-Pipe-Puzzle/README.md

 # CISC/CMPE 204 Modelling Project for group 6: Pipe Puzzle

+Group memmber: Ming, Miuki, and Joshua

 This is a game about connecting pipes in a 3x3 grid where the start is at top-left corner and end at bottom right corner and they are outside the 3x3 grid.
 The goal of this game is to connect the starting pipe, ending pipe, and every pipe in between them by rotating the pipes on the grid.

 ## Structure
 * `documents/final/modelling_report_final.docx`: This will be the documentation we have for the project
+* `documents/final/README.md`: This will tell you what we have in this GitHub, and how to use them
-* `run.py`: This file contains all the implementation including proposition, constriant, model exploration -There are 4 model exploration.
-And to test them, please uncomment them in "if __name__ == "__main__":"
+* `run.py`: This file contains all the implementation including proposition, constriant, model exploration
-    -if there is solution, it will show you the what the grid will look like in the form of '([p] @ loc)' -if there is no solution, it will just print 'No solution!!'
 * `proof.py`: This is a jape proof file which contains the 3 jape proof we did for this project
 * `hard_code.py`: This file contains a failed version of project.
-Though it contains the BFS hard code(line 315 to 445) and code to generate random grid_setup(line 223 to 256).
 * `test.py`: Run this file to confirm that your submission has everything required.
-This essentially just means it will check for the right files and sufficient theory size.